 Trinidad is a somewhat small city located in the state of Colorado.
 With a population of 8,153 people and five constituent neighborhoods, Trinidad is the 52nd largest community in Colorado.
-Trinidad has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Trinidad has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Trinidad is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Trinidad is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Trinidad who work in office and administrative support (17.09%), sales jobs (7.71%), and food service (6.84%).
+Unlike some cities, Trinidad isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Trinidad are a mix of both white- and blue-collar jobs.
+Overall, Trinidad is a city of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Trinidad who work in office and administrative support (19.53%), sales jobs (6.38%), and management occupations (5.59%).

-The percentage of adults in Trinidad who are college-educated is close to the national average for all communities of 21.84%: 18.51% of the adults in Trinidad have a bachelor's degree or advanced degree.
+The percentage of adults in Trinidad with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.92% of adults in Trinidad have a bachelor's degree or advanced degree.

-The per capita income in Trinidad in 2010 was $22,761, which is middle income relative to Colorado and the nation.
-This equates to an annual income of $91,044 for a family of four.
+The per capita income in Trinidad in 2010 was $22,431, which is lower middle income relative to Colorado, and middle income relative to the rest of the US.
+This equates to an annual income of $89,724 for a family of four.
 However, Trinidad contains both very wealthy and poor people as well.

-Trinidad is a somewhat ethnically-diverse city.
+Trinidad is an extremely ethnically-diverse city.
 The people who call Trinidad home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Trinidad residents report their race to be White, followed by Native American.
-Trinidad also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 51.21% of the city’s residents.
-Important ancestries of people in Trinidad include Italian, Irish, English, and Dutch.
+People of Hispanic or Latino origin are the most prevalent group in Trinidad, accounting for 51.35% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Trinidad residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Trinidad include German, Irish, English, and Dutch.